 Edited photos, flawless skin, standardized body sizes, lives full of endless fun and action.
 With all these popular accounts, we are actually getting one step further away from our reality.
 We forget about our values, likes and ideas.
 Through the lens of these misconceptions, we constantly look for flaws in ourselves and maybe with these misjudgments, we isolate our true selves more from society.

 While we are taking pictures outside with our friends, we take dozens of photos in a row and then look for flaws in each and delete them.
 We choose the best version that comes with societal pressure to post on social media, not the one that reflects us the most.
 Instead of finding new ways to love and embrace who we really are, we lose our self-esteem by constantly comparing ourselves to others.
+While it may seem appealing to follow the social media trends, it's just as essential to focus on practical solutions in our day-to-day lives.
+For instance, incorporating affordable meal prep services into your routine can significantly reduce daily stress and improve overall well-being.

 Copy-Paste Identities & Ideas